Making a Headphone Dummy Load

 headphone dummy pic, outside

-This article shows you how to build a "dummy load" that can be plugged into a headphone amp like a pair of headphones.
-It's very durable, it can be run to much higher currents and voltages than real headphones, and it ought to be silent. :)
+This article shows you how to build a “dummy load” that can be plugged into a headphone amp like a pair of headphones.
+It can be run to much higher currents and voltages than real headphones, it’s very durable, it’s easy to replicate, and it ought to be silent. :)

 Parts

-The enclosure is Bud part CU 123 (Digi-Key 377-1107-ND).
-A nearly identical enclosure is Hammond part 1590A (Digi-Key HM150-ND).
-The Bud box is cheaper and it's got a nicer finish.
-(They're both ugly, but the Bud box is slightly less so.)
-The Hammond box's extra cost is worth it if you don't have a tap set: its screw holes are tapped out already so you don't risk stripping the screws out when closing it up the first time.
-A bit of time with some fine sandpaper would fix the Hammond's finish problem.
+The enclosure is Bud part CU-123 (Digi-Key 377-1107-ND, Mouser 563-CU-123).
+A nearly identical enclosure is Hammond part 1590A (Digi-Key HM150-ND, Mouser 546-1590A-GY).
+The Bud box is cheaper and it’s got a nicer finish.
+(They’re both ugly, but the Bud box is slightly less so.)
+The Hammond box’s extra cost is worth it if you don’t have a tap set: its screw holes are tapped out already so you don’t have to make threads by forcing the screws in the first time.
+A bit of time with some fine sandpaper would fix the Hammond’s finish problem.
+Another advantage to the Hammond is that it’s also available in a black-anodized version.

-If you don't want a switchable dummy load, both Hammond and Bud have much smaller boxes in the same line as the ones I've recommended above.
-They've got one that's roughly a 1.25" cube that would work wonderfully.
+If you don’t want a switchable dummy load, both Hammond and Bud have much smaller boxes in the same line as the ones I’ve recommended above.
+They’ve each got one that’s roughly a 1.25 inch cube which would work wonderfully.

 The resistors are Ohmite TCH35P series, though lower-wattage ones like the TBH25 series would also work.
-They're pretty expensive, but I like them because the TO-220 package easily bolts to the side of the case.
-You could use cheap cement wirewound types instead.
+Both of these resistor lines are pretty expensive, but I like them because the TO-220 package easily bolts to the side of the case.
+You could use cheap cement wirewound types instead and just epoxy them into place.
 The values are 33 Ω and 330 Ω, to be similar to typical headphones.
-The box has room for a third pair of resistors, though I'm not sure you could find the DP3T toggle switch you'd need, and a rotary would probably be too big.
+The box has room for a third pair of resistors; 120 Ω?

 The headphone cable is good old Canare Star Quad (L-4E6S) with a connector I found locally.
+The strain relief is a bog standard sort for 0.25" cable.
 You could use lots of other things here.

-Beyond that, you need some #4-40 bolts and nuts, a DPDT switch, some wire, a strain relief for the cable, and basic casework tools.
+Beyond that, you need some #4-40 bolts and nuts, hookup wire, and basic casework tools.

 Assembly